Cave Creek Museum: Home and Garden Tour

 The other three homes on Cave Creek Museum’s Home and Garden Tour include:

 Binkovitz Residence: This unique, mid-century modern home boasts spectacular views of the surrounding desert and mountains from its location atop a hill above Rancho Mañana.
 The modest home, which is owned by Dr. Larry and Jean Binkovitz, uses a creative design to maximize its 1,660 square feet of living space.
 Functional, built-in bedroom furniture, floor to ceiling windows and an expansive deck give the home a feeling of space that belies its size.
 The weathered corten steel exterior blends into the earthy browns and tans of the surrounding desert and a cantilevered design will intrigue architecture enthusiasts and novices alike.
+This property’s exterior has clearly been well maintained and there is evidence that even the minute details have been paid attention to, like ensuring the guttering is clean.
+With services similar to Clean Pro Gutter Cleaning Naperville, this property has had its gutters cleared of any unsightly blockages, which avoids them turning into potential sources of damage in the future.

 Spurgin Residence: This beautiful and sprawling 4,424 square foot home was designed to house the owners’ extensive fine art collection.
 The attention to architectural detail and interior décor highlight the incredible artwork throughout the residence.
 Built in 2005, the home has numerous patios that provide incredible views of Four Peaks, Weavers Needle and even the Fountain Hills Fountain.
 The guest house patio overlooks the Hohokam archaeological site.
 The museum will conduct a Kitchen and Garden Boutique at this tour stop, where guests can purchase homemade baked goods, small cooking and gardening accessories, plants and crafts.
 All proceeds from the Kitchen and Garden Boutique benefit Cave Creek Museum.